AI-powered data cleanup for personalization

 What data fields should be prioritized for AI cleanup?

-Focus on customer-facing fields first: first name, last name, company name, and job title.
+Focus on client-facing fields first: first name, last name, company name, and job title.
 These directly impact personalization and segmentation.
 Secondary fields like industry or location can be cleaned based on campaign requirements.

 Can AI data cleanup replace dedicated data management platforms?